emersonmellado/nodebcjan6_2020/css.md

 }
 ```

-* We configure a couple of media query so the body background color will change deppending the device screen resolution
+* We configure a couple of media query so the body background color will change depending the device screen resolution
 * Use the `and` operator to add more than one rule

 * [Media Query example](./examples/css/media/resolution.html)